struggling-student/FSM2Suites/tests/generator/docs/machine-strategies-explained.md

 - **Random** and **AllPairs-Random** are memory-efficient as they generate tests one at a time
 - The `max_tests` parameter limits total test generation to prevent infinite generation

-This comprehensive approach allows RoboMachine users to choose the most appropriate strategy based on their specific testing needs, model complexity, and performance requirements.
+This comprehensive approach allows Machine users to choose the most appropriate strategy based on their specific testing needs, model complexity, and performance requirements.